hieultph/customer-churn-prediction-using-DL-and-ML/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements, please open an issue or submit a pull request.
+If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

 ## Like This Project?